-At Scotts, we believe being good at maths isn't about answering questions but instead: asking them.
-We encourage our children to persevere, reminding them that resilience is a life-skill that will be called upon throughout life - where better to develop this than with Maths?
+At Scotts, we believe that confident mathematicians are not simply able to answer questions but are able to ask them, too.
+We encourage our children to persevere and to work as a team, reminding them that resilience is a skill that will be called upon throughout life - where better to develop this than with maths?

-• Arithmetic - carefully planned variation within tasks to draw out explicit patterns and purposeful practice to deepen understanding
+- Arithmetic - carefully planned variation within tasks helps to draw out explicit patterns and increase automaticity.

 STEM ambassador assembly